France to nationalize STX shipyard if Italy snubs ownership deal

 Le Maire said the cost of buying out STX's other shareholders was "on a scale of tens of millions of euros rather than in the billions of euros".

-The company is being sold off following the collapse of South Korean parent STX, but Fincantieri's bid has raised fears for French jobs at the Saint-Nazaire site on the Atlantic Coast, as well as for French interests.
+Macron was elected in May on promises to boost growth by lifting constraints on business and his government has since flagged plans to privatize non-strategic state holdings while easing labor regulations.

+However, it has also not hesitated to lean on carmakers Renault and PSA Peugeot Citroen, in which the state owns stakes, to help a struggling parts maker in a region where jobs are scarce.

-Macron decided after his election in May to review the terms of a deal under his predecessor Francois Hollande to sell a large stake in the STX France to Fincantieri.
+Macron decided after his election to review the terms of Fincantieri's deal to acquire the STX France stake.

 "We are not happy with the deal negotiated by the previous government because it does not allow French shareholders to keep control of jobs, industrial capacities and regional development," Le Maire said.